april-likethemonth/zap/README.md

-zaps u where u swear :3
+zaps u when u swear :3